 Where x denotes the far end speech.
 As explains, there are variety of adaptations to the basic algorithm that need to be made for adaptive IIR filtering.
 For instance, the authors explain that in order to ensure convergence, the random numbers must be different across matrices, the positions of some of the particles must include additive random noise to help escape from local minima different from the global minimum, and both must be controlled logically in order to ensure a covering of the space.
 In addition, stability can be improved by converting the adaptive filter structure into a parallel form of second order filters, and have each filter search within a region called the stability triangle.

-Real Time Implementation
+Real Time Implementation of PSO

 The Modified PSO algorithm was originally developed in for use in an adaptive filtering environment.
 Essentially, it is adaptive because the particles positions and parameters are periodically randomized, ensuring the algorithm does not stagnate at local minima and can adapt to a changing error surface.
 The variance of this randomization is scheduled to decrease with time according to a sigmoid: